Friday, March 23, 2018

-UPDATE 12/06/17: The surviving victim in a vicious dog attack that killed Tracy Cornelius, 46, was released from the hospital after a weeklong stay.
+The surviving victim in a vicious dog attack that killed Tracy Cornelius, 46, was released from the hospital after a weeklong stay.
 Family members said she was bitten 10 times by the pack dogs and underwent surgery due to her injuries.
-Cornelius' family members said that Valeria Hinojosa was out for a walk on Jason Road on November 29 when the four dogs attacked her.
-When Cornelius came out of her home to help Hinojosa, the dogs began attacking her.
+Cornelius' family members said that Valeria Hinojosa was out for a walk on Jason Road on November 29 when the four dogs viciously attacked her.
+When Cornelius came out of her home to help Hinojosa, the animals began attacking her.

 The pursuit of criminal charges, if at all, likely hinges on Hinojosa and her family.
 Sheriff Scott Walls has already said the case is difficult because, "everybody is related and everybody knows everybody," but Hinojosa's family may feel different now.
 In all of this, it seems the dogs' owner was nowhere to be found during the attack.
 Cornelius lost her life trying to rescue Hinojosa.
 Authorities confiscated the four pit bulls plus three others that were on the owner's property.

 11/30/17: Details Released About Attack

 More details have been released about a pack of dogs attack that left one woman dead and another hospitalized Wednesday.
 Tracy Lynn Cornelius, 46-years old, was killed in the attack.
 The attack occurred on the property of Cornelius' relative, who lives two doors down from her on Jason Road.
 The surviving victim, Valeria Hinojosa, was Cornelius' friend.
 After the attack, seven pit bulls were confiscated or killed by authorities; all but one of the dogs belongs to Cornelius' relative.